 - A need, or request, to be seen differently than what is clinically recommended.

 For more information about our services, please review our web materials or call our office at (208) 282-2130.
-If you are interested in scheduling an appointment to meet with a counselor, please call (208) 282-2130, or stop by our office located in 351 Graveley Hall South.
+If you are interested in scheduling an appointment to speak with a counselor, please call (208) 282-2130.